What About Root Canals?

 “Poison is in everything, and no thing is without poison.
 The dosage makes it either a poison or a remedy.”
 Paracelsus 1493 - 1541

 When patients or potential patients seek my advice about root canal treatment, my position regarding this subject is in keeping with our practice mission of patient education - I recommend that they read this article prior to our consultation so that we can have an informed conversation.
-We refer them to scientifically-based informational sources (footnoted references and supportive information below) to help them decide whether or not root canal treatment or removing a tooth that has had a root canal treatment might be suited for them, based upon their particular circumstances.
+We refer them to scientifically-based informational sources (supportive information below: references 1 - 8) to help them decide whether or not having a root canal treatment or removing a tooth that has had a root canal treatment might be suited for them, based upon their particular circumstances.

 Factors Surrounding Potential Root Canal Treatment